Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/centrifuge_data.md

 <br>
 <br>

-## **Output and Input Counts**
+## **Input and Output Counts**
 ***

-There are three different weight values that can be set for the centrifuge outputs.
+Similar to weights, there are three different output count values that can be set for the centrifuge outputs.
 These correspond with the three different centrifuge outputs available.
-There is the `mainOutputWeight`, the `secondaryOutputWeight`, and the `bottleOutputWeight`.
+There is `mainOutputCount`, `secondaryOutputCount`, and `bottleOutputCount`.
 These values are *optional* and can be used to determine the chance an item has to be output from the centrifuge recipe.
 They are two-digit decimal numbers between 0.00 -> 1.00.

 Here is an example: